DavidL-Engineering/Project-Minerva/README.md

 Click the drop-down menu labelled `Journal Files (.wbjn)` and select `Python Script Files (*.py)`.

-Navigate to the directory where the three Python files and the current CSV file are stored, click on `setup_journal.py`, and click OK.
+Navigate to the directory where the two Python files and the current CSV file are stored, click on `full_journal.py`, and click OK.

 The simulations should be setup and run automatically from this point on.

-One may move on to *Data Extraction and Post-Processing Automation* when all simulations have completed, even if not converged.

-### Data Extraction and Post-Processing Automation
+### Numerical and Post-Processing Results

-Put instructions here
+The numerical results extracted from each of the converged simulations may be found in a file titled `$Project_Name$.csv`, where `$Project_Name$` is replaced by the name of the workbench project indicated in column P of the `Simulation Parameters.csv` file.
+This file is stored in the results directory inputted in column R of `Simulation Parameters.csv`.

+Post-processing results are stored in the "Media Files" folder within each simulation's individual results folder.
+The individual simulation results folders are located in the results directory inputted in column R of `Simulation Parameters.csv`, with names identical to the names of the simulations inputted in column A of `Simulation Parameters.csv`.

 # Automated Workbench Project Archival

----

 ## Description